We’ve spent years learning the Google Ads Manager and working in it to run campaigns for businesses in every industry.

 - Click Add keyword to create a plan (or add to existing campaign).

-If you want more keyword research tips, then go ahead and read this post next.
+If you want more effective tips in doing keyword research, then go ahead and read this post next.

 How to Setup Your Ad Groups and Add Keywords